 These personal identifiers can be replaced by opaque anonymous ones – if the information is relevant from a supply chain perspective.
 For example, opaque client identifiers are useful because they allow Lokad to identify patterns related to customer loyalty - such as the negative impact of stock-outs.
 Unlike most forecasting technologies that can only operate with a time-series perspective, Lokad’s platform can take advantage of ultra-granular historical data, down to and including the transaction level.

-If you are unsure about Lokad’s position on Personal Identifiable Information (PII), this topic is addressed in Sections 1, 3, and 4 of our security
+If you are unsure about Lokad’s position on Personal Identifiable Information (PII), this topic is addressed in Sections 1, 3, and 4 of our security document.

 Monetary amounts for goods purchased, transformed, and sold by the client are of prime relevance to the supply chain optimization Lokad provides.
-In fact, Lokad emphasizes a financial perspective on supply chain that optimizes dollars of return
+In fact, Lokad emphasizes a financial perspective on supply chain that optimizes dollars of return over percentages of error.

 Unlike vendors who only consider data related to stock quantities, Lokad utilizes a client’s financial data - if made available.
 Logically, the most distressing supply chain costs are concentrated at the extremes; unexpectedly high demand generates stock-outs; and unexpectedly low demand generates inventory write-offs.
 In between, the inventory rotates just fine.
 Thus, in order to truly optimize inventory decisions, a financial tradeoff must be made regarding these risks.
 Lokad leverages a client’s financial data to compute an adequate tradeoff.